abagher/img/README.md

-# img
+# Logos

-Images used in various Github readmes
+Just a couple logos being hosted here for use in various READMEs so that people's branches and forks don't get cluttered up with old versions of images.